owetterau/neo4j-websockets-example/client/README.md

 ------------------
 In a Neo4j cluster only one server should be used for write access to get the best possible overall performance.

-To allow the websocket framework to automatically chose the correct server, the ```DatabaseServer``` provides different functions to access the database servers.
+To allow the websocket framework to automatically chose the correct server, `DatabaseService` provides different functions to access the database servers.

 #### Call With Write Access